-“From Virus to Vitamin” – Join the discussion
+“From Virus to Vitamin”

 The Observatoire de la Finance intends to seize this period of pandemic to step back and take a fresh look at our global economic system, dare to ask new questions which the current crisis brings to the fore and propose innovative ways to rebuild a more resilient and sustainable economy and society.
 In brief, we want to turn the virus into a vitamin for the future.